Jumperr-labs/jumper-ulogger/platforms/nrf52/README.md

 ```
 ## Setup

-Make all the following changes to the main.c file.
+### Changes to main.c

-Add the following includes to your set of includes:
+* Add the following includes to your set of includes:
 ```
 #include "ulogger.h"
 #include "ulogger_nrf52.h"
 #include "trace_nrf52.h"
 ```
-Next up, on ble_stack_init(void), increase the UUID count by 1 as we’re adding a GATT message.
+* Next up, on `ble_stack_init(void)`, increase the UUID count by 1 as we’re adding a GATT message.
 In Nordic’s example it was set to 0, so we’re increasing to 1.
 ```
 ble_cfg.common_cfg.vs_uuid_cfg.vs_uuid_count = 1;
 ```

-We need to receive BLE events from the SoftDevice, to do so add the following line in the `on_adv_evt` function
+* We need to receive BLE events from the SoftDevice, to do so add the following line in the `ble_evt_dispatch`:
 ```
 ulogger_handle_ble_event(p_ble_evt);
 ```